 Migraines that are claimed to have commenced or worsened in association with head or neck trauma come under the migraine SOP.
 A diagnosis of post-traumatic headaches/migraines should not be made.

 The RMA has formally investigated whether head or neck trauma is a cause of headache.
-They have not issued separate SOPs for “post-traumatic headaches” and they have concluded that head or neck trauma is not a cause of migraine or tension-type headache.
+They have not issued separate SOPs for “post-traumatic headaches”.
+They have concluded that head trauma is a cause of migraine, at the RH level only.

 Claims for “post-traumatic headache” should be determined using the tension-type headache, migraine or cluster headache SOP, depending on the clinical presentation.
 The exception is if the headaches are due to a demonstrable structural abnormality (eg. subdural haematoma), in which case that abnormality should be diagnosed.

-Clinical onset will be based on the history and date from the first episode that meets appropriate criteria for migraine, as determined by a medical practitioner.
+Clinical onset will be based on the history and date from the first episode that is consistent with having migraine.